overhide/remotestorage-tutorial/README.md

 ```
-const lucchetto = new Lucchetto(remoteStorage, true, document.getElementById('demo-hub'));
+const lucchetto = new Lucchetto({
+  remoteStorage: remoteStorage,
+  overhideIsTest: true,
+  overhideApiKey: '0x6cc3b096ef53d2e70152bed8f34448ddfaae34b3aa745b69a1d42f083a44080b',
+  pay2myAppHub: document.getElementById('demo-hub')});
 ```

-<p align = "center">2-iaps.html :: line 105</p><br/>
+<p align = "center">2-iaps.html :: line 105-109</p><br/>

-When initializing `lucchetto` we provide the constructor with the *remote-storage* instance we normally use, `remoteStorage`.
-The second parameter, the `true` boolean, indicates we're using testnets.
+When initializing `lucchetto` we provide the constructor with an options object including the *remote-storage* instance we normally use, `remoteStorage`.
+This let's `lucchetto` leverage the current *remote-storage* signed-in user details &mdash; to make in-app purchase flows as banal as possible.

+Next, we set the `overhideIsTest` option to `true` to indicate we're using testnets.
 In a live production system you'd set this to `false`.

+We're also providing an `overhideApiKey`.
+An `overhideApiKey` is your, the developer's, key to access the ledgers through the *overhide* cluster.
+It's not a big deal to get an API key and there aren't really any restrictions besides the normal rate limits (see https://pay2my.app).
+The `overhideApiKey` is optional if the `remoteStorage` connection has your users always connecting from a *Lucchetto* extended RS server such as https://rs.overhide.io.
+But, as not every user will have such a connection, users are likely to come from https://5apps.com and other providers.
+It's prudent to provide a default here:  otherwise we can't talk to the *overhide* cluster to interact with ledgers.

-Finally, the last parameter is the `HTMLElement` reference of the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-hub-">pay2myapp-hub</a> Web component.
-You do not need to concern yourself with the nitty gritty, but let's look at the three Web components now.
+Lastly, the *pay2myAppHub* option is set to the `HTMLElement` reference of the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-hub-">pay2myapp-hub</a> Web component, the first Web component in the listing below (referenced by `id`).
+The *lucchetto* instance we're creating influences all the in-app purchase Web components in this code listing.

 ```
-<pay2myapp-hub id="demo-hub" apiKey="0x6cc3b096ef53d2e70152bed8f34448ddfaae34b3aa745b69a1d42f083a44080b" isTest noCache></pay2myapp-hub>
+<pay2myapp-hub id="demo-hub" isTest noCache></pay2myapp-hub>

 <pay2myapp-login
   hubId="demo-hub"